Jonatan Germano: Melbourne Heart and Melbourne City

 In July 2011, Germano traveled to Australia for a one-month trial with A-League club Melbourne Heart, where he 'surprised' the team with his talent.
 He played in two trials for the club, playing a full 90 minutes in both games.
-At the end of July, he returned to his homeland after impressing coaches John van 't Schip, Ante Milicic and John Aloisi.
+At the end of July, he returned to his homeland after impressing coaches John van't Schip, Ante Milicic and John Aloisi.

 Germano was offered a contract and awaited clearance on his visa application.
 His signing completed Melbourne Heart's squad for the 2011–12 season.
 He claimed the fifth and final 'Visa spot' for the club.
 On 5 September 2011, he officially signed with Melbourne Heart and was given the number 13.

 On 18 November 2011, Germano scored his first official goal which sealed the win for the game.
 It was his sixth appearance for the club.
 After heading in his second goal for the club, the opener in a 2–1 victory over the Brisbane Roar, Germano celebrated by pulling a Santa Claus hat from his shorts whilst celebrating in front of Roar fans.
 Later, referee Kris Griffiths-Jones booked Germano for the celebration.

 As of October 2014, Germano, along with his manager John van't Schip were the only members of Melbourne City who spoke Spanish.
-On 28 March 2015 Germano scored the winner against Brisbane Roar in the 4th minute all but ending Brisbanes title defence making it almost impossible for them to make the finals.
+On 28 March 2015 Germano scored the winner against Brisbane Roar in the 4th minute all but ending Brisbane's title defence making it almost impossible for them to make the finals.

 Germano was released by Melbourne City at the end of the 2014–15 A-League season.

 Avondale FC

 In late 2015, it was confirmed that Germano, along with former Melbourne Victory player Spase Dilevski, would be joining National Premier Leagues Victoria side Avondale for the 2016 NPL Victoria season.
 Germano said after leaving Melbourne City, he wanted another chance to play in the A-League but no clubs came, leading him to join Avondale FC.

 Germano had to sit out the first few rounds of the NPL season, waiting for his Australian Visa to come through.
 He made his debut in a 3–1 loss at Knights Stadium against reigning champions Bentleigh Greens on 11 March 2016.
 He then scored his first goal for the club, the fifth in a 5–1 win over South Springvale in Round 5 of the FFA Cup, after coming on as a late substitute.
 Germano scored both of Avondale's goals in a Round 13 2–2 draw with Richmond SC on 20 May 2016, hitting home a 92nd-minute goal to give his side a point from the game.

 Germano became an Australian citizen as of 2017.

-Jonatan Germano won the Dockerty cup in 2021 with Avondale Heights.
+He won the Dockerty cup in 2021 with Avondale Heights.